cjohansen/portfolio/README.md

   any other error
 - The React adapter now supports the use of hooks directly in scene definitions.
 - `tap>` components from your code or the REPL to render them in Portfolio.
-- Self-host Portfolio's documentation within the tool.
+- Serve browsable documentation directly inside Portfolio (there's a book icon in the top left corner).

 ### 2023.05.12